[updated 2017] Ringside Steakhouse has been closed, extensively remodeled and now reopened. I thought it was time to go back and update my review.

 Sides are much better than average.
 Entrees come with “Choice of Garlic Mashed Potatoes, Baked Potato, French Fries, Wild Rice Pilaf or Cottage Cheese”, which brings down the overall price of a dinner.

 As a starter, I highly recommend the onion rings.
 They are fabulous, crunching lightly and then giving way as you bite down, bursting with sweet moist onion.
 Though they could learn a thing about the catsup and ranch dressing from Micha Camden at Little Big Burger, these rings are the best in town.
-They are $7.25 for a small basket, which can easily be split by several.
+They are $10.50 for a small basket, which can easily be split by several.
 The baked potato was just the way they should be – hot, light and fluffy, the accompaniments about what you would expect.
 An order of asparagus was ok, though it really shouldn’t be on the menu in August.
-Accompanying hollandaise was unmemorable ($8.95).
+The accompanying hollandaise was unmemorable ($10.95).
 Grade B+.

-Miscellaneous factors: Drinks from the bar were fine; a gin and tonic was $8.50.
+Miscellaneous factors: Drinks from the bar were fine; a gin and tonic was $10.
 The list of wines by the glass was good, with a mostly west coast focus, but unlike the last time I visited, a nice selection of Oregon and Washington wines are available.
 More than 60 wines including reds, whites, sparkling, dessert, Port and Madeira are available by the glass.
-Prices ranged from $7 to $17 dollars a glass.
-Three white wine flights are also available for $15.
+Prices ranged from $11 to $22 dollars a glass.
+A flight of three sparkling wines is available for $22.
 Corkage is $20.

 The beer list is also large, with 11 imports, 14 domestic and six drafts.
 Prices are average.
-Selection was pretty average for Portland, which is nothing to sniff at.
+The selection is average for Portland, which is nothing to sniff at.
 A few less common bottles like Froach Heather Ale, Speakeasy Brewing Prohibition Ale are added to the mix.

 Overall impressions: In my last review at this location, I was rather scathing about my entire Ringside experience.
 However, I am happy to say everything has changed, and all is forgiven.
 My overall score is just three-tenths of a point below El Gaucho, though, unfortunately, the steaks are their weak point, falling slightly short tenderness and quality.
 Solve that problem, and I’d walk out a very happy man.